norok2/ismrm_abstract/README.md

 To properly deal with mathematical formulae it is possible to use the so called *double backslash* MarkDown extension.
 This means that mathematical formulae can be written using standard [LaTeX](https://www.latex-project.org/) and will be beautifully rendered by [MathJax](https://www.mathjax.org/).
 Therefore, to write mathematical equations you should use: `\\(` and `\\)` for inline math elements, or `\\[` and `\\]` for display math elements.

-Please note that for the purpose of submission a custom notation is suggested, making use of `$$` and `$$$` symbols for delimiting display and inline math environments, respectively.
+The *double backslash* notation will be converted to the submission system custom notation by the script.
+Please note that the submission system custom notation makes use of `$$` and `$$$` symbols for delimiting display and inline math environments, respectively.
 The preview system actually also recognize the standard *single backslash* MarkDown extension, but for some reasons this method seems to be deprecated.
 The *double backslash* notation has been adopted by this script in the hope that any eventual inaccuracies related to this approach will not go unnoticed at the time of submission.

 ### Figures and Tables